reuk/wayverb/docs_source/context.md

 * **Efficiency**: Ensure that the simulation is fast.
 Simulations times should be minutes, rather than hours or days.
-* **Accessibility**: It should be possible for someone with no programming experience to generate impulse responses.
+* **Accessibility**: It should be possible for someone with no programming experience to generate IRs.
 It should also be possible for other programmers to extend and modify the project's code.

 The project is primarily designed to help musicians and sound designers, who require high-quality reverberation effects.
 These users also need fast